jhforster/jhforster.github.io/_posts/2018-02-28-app-recommendation-libby.md

 title: "App recommendation: Libby"
 ---

 I've been using [Libby](https://meet.libbyapp.com/) for the past month and it's been great.
-As a general rule, I don't worry too much about spending money on books but having such easy access to books I can borrow for free is great.
+As a general rule, I don't worry too much about spending money on books but having such easy access to books I can borrow for free is nothing to sniff at.
 I haven't tried borrowing an audiobook yet but excited to give that a spin soon.

 **Pro tip:** if you're a resident of Massachusetts then you can get an e-card from the [Boston Public Library website](http://www.bpl.org/general/circulation/ecards.htm) without ever stepping foot in the building.